Home

 About Me

-I'm a PhD student studying game-user interaction and transformational games at Northeastern University, mentored by Seth Cooper and Magy Seif El-Nasr.
-My research focuses on synthesizing game design principles with the psychology of learning and motivation to create seamless and engaging user experiences in non-game contexts.
+As a doctoral student, I studied game-user interaction and transformational games at Northeastern University, mentored by Seth Cooper and Magy Seif El-Nasr.
+My research focused on synthesizing game design principles with the psychology of learning and motivation to create seamless and engaging user experiences in non-game contexts.
 I'm interested in creating playful, flow-state experiences for educational contexts.
 My primary specialization is in complex learning in games, with specific focus on higher educational games and transformational games which train soft skills, such as language, music, and art.
 Even when I'm not explicitly doing research, I'm getting involved with games in one way or another.

-Education: BA, Computer Science and Neuroscience, Colgate University; MS, Computer Science, Northeastern University
+Education: BA, Computer Science and Neuroscience, Colgate University; MS, Computer Science, Northeastern University; PhD, Computer Science, Northeastern University

 Hometown: Hamilton, New Jersey